Few people look forward to their annual employee evaluation, but I don't think that's a big secret.

 "Those who like to learn—presumably some of the best employees—were significantly bothered by the negative feedback they received."

-"...managers need to be especially careful that what's intended as praise doesn't get misconstrued as criticism.
+It's not about having thick or thin skin.
+Even the elements of a performance review that a manager doesn't intend to be critical can often be perceived in a negative light.
+McGregor goes on to say that "managers need to be especially careful that what's intended as praise doesn't get misconstrued as criticism.
 This particularly applies to performance ratings, which HR professionals often plot along a bell curve and use to classify employees' performance."

-"People are inspired and motivated by positive, constructive feedback—and the 'appraisal' process almost always works against this."
+People are inspired and motivated by positive, constructive feedback—and the 'appraisal' process almost always works against this.

-Evaluations are traditionally one-sided.
+3. They're traditionally one-sided.

-That's a huge.
+That's a huge blind spot.

+Managers significantly impact the outcome of their employees' work and their growth in an organization.
+That impact can be positive or negative.
 Nobody wants to be a bad boss, but good intentions aren't enough.
-There are a lot of well-intentioned, but misguided bosses out there.
+There are a lot of well-intentioned but misguided bosses out there.

 A constant multidirectional flow of communication isn't just useful in helping employees achieve their highest aspirations; it can help managers and leaders reach a higher level of competency as well.

 When you consider the impact that managers and leaders can have across an organization, it's clear that we should provide them with every opportunity to improve their competencies, whether they're hard or soft skills.